 Not just the price of the ticket you got stuck with, but when we force the windshield wipers to work when they are covered in ice or snow, it can damage the motor and the wipers and you’ll need to replace them.
 Also, the vehicle’s HVAC system can be damaged if the snow is not cleared properly.
 This is because the snow can be drawn into the fresh air intake system and can waterlog a cabin air filter or cause problems with heater control doors.

 Clearing the ice and snow off a vehicle is really not that much of a chore with the proper tools.
 The most useful thing you can purchase is a good scraper and brush — our favourites come together on one tool.
-Scraping the windows with a proper scraper (not that unused card you find in your wallet) makes short work of the task and and a heavy bristled brush gets rid of the snow in a snap.
+Scraping the windows with a proper scraper (not that unused card you find in your wallet) makes short work of the task and a heavy bristled brush gets rid of the snow in a snap.

 When you are clearing off the snow, don’t forget to take care of your side mirrors and the headlights too.
 Remember, it’s not just about what you can see but who can see you.
 There are so many more dangerous situations on the road in the winter that it is up to everyone to take precautions and ensure that they are doing their part to keep things safe.

 So, yes, for the good of your bank account and the safety of yourself and others, please do take the extra time to make sure that all of the snow and ice is removed from your vehicle.
 That way you are adding to the safety on the road, not taking away from it.
+If anything, you can always contact our Vancouver auto body shop.